avikunplugged/Responsive-HTML5-template/README.md

 Extremely simple and light, easily customizable HTML5 template for responsive designs.

+Most of the the work in this template is based on HTML5 Boilerplate and Twitter Bootstrap.

 It includes index.html that has all HTML5 tags in place and link to default stylesheet.
 The stylesheet does not have any actual CSS rules, but empty sections for body and @media tags to start creating responsive designs more quickly.
 There are also empty directories for putting JavaScript files and images.